Data Governance Roles and Their Responsibilities: A Complete Round Up

 Who is a data user?

 The goal of data democratization is to enable the use of data within an organization.
-So, data governance roles are not complete without including the data user.
+Neglecting user’s needs will doom your data democratization plans from the start.
+That’s why you must treat the data user as a distinct data governance role.

 A data user is anyone within the organization who extracts value from data.
 Data users include marketers, researchers, executives, business managers, senior executives, and more.

-Without data users, data governance wouldn’t be effective.
-All the other data governance roles — data admins, data stewards, and data custodians — exist to help data users with data-driven decision-making.
+Data users often aren’t considered in a data governance framework.
+But without data users, data governance is meaningless.
+All the other data governance team roles — data admins, data stewards, and data custodians — exist to help data users with data-driven decision-making.

 Roles and responsibilities of a data user